-5. Spanking fails to teach a child what they SHOULD do.
+5. Spanking fails to teach what they SHOULD do.
 It’s easy to give your kid a swat on the butt when they are doing something you don’t like and that’s it.
 Depending on how quickly you are to give it, they may not even know what they did to deserve it.
 More importantly, you’re not teaching what they should do instead of the bad behavior.
 Replacement behaviors are a key component for any behavior intervention plan to work.

 So, there you have it.
 Six reasons not to spank that don’t even include the possible harm it could cause to your child’s mental health.
-Using time out for kids instead of spanking a child or other positive behavior supports, such as those found in my free eBook can be much more effective and BUILD the relationship between you and your kids.
+Using time out for kids instead of spanking a child or other positive behavioral supports, such as those found in my eBook can be much more effective and BUILD the relationship between you and your kids.